mateuszbuda/mateuszbuda.github.io/_posts/2017-11-21-class-imbalance.md

 Based on results from our experiments we conclude that
 - the effect of class imbalance on classification performance is detrimental and increases with the extent of imbalance and the scale of a task;
 - the method of addressing class imbalance that emerged as dominant in almost all analyzed scenarios was oversampling;
-- oversampling should be applied to the level that totally eliminates the imbalance, whereas undersampling can perform better when the imbalance is only removed to some extent;
+- oversampling should be applied to the level that eliminates the imbalance, whereas undersampling can perform better when the imbalance is only removed to some extent;
 - thresholding should be applied to compensate for prior class probabilities when overall number of properly classified cases is of interest;
 - as opposed to some classical machine learning models, oversampling does not necessarily cause overfitting of convolutional neural networks.